-You can finish the dish off with various toppings, such as yoghurt, avocado, gluten free chorizo or zatar spice mix and then serve with gluten free bread for a big sharing brunch dish.
+You can finish the dish off with various toppings, such as yoghurt, avocado and/or chorizo, and it is brilliant for a big sharing brunch with family or friends.

 What Should I Serve it with?